iedlaV2/RoSniffer/README.md

 <img width="798" height="576" alt="image" src="https://github.com/user-attachments/assets/667831e9-14ca-4063-85aa-0d2cebc2b7ed" />

+## How to get Game ID

+Go to any game on Roblox.

+Find the URL bar and find /games/

+The next string of numbers will be the game ID.

+e.g /games/18687417158/Forsaken/ \
+The game ID for this would be 18687417158.

 ## How to get roblox cookie

-Get a cookie editor or viewer I use [cookie-editor](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm)
+Get a cookie editor or viewer I use [cookie-editor](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm).

-Then go to roblox.com
+Then go to roblox.com.

 Log into the account or an alt account.